Metro / Tram / Bus

 Do you want to ride your very own bike, day and night?
 Then BrikBike is the best option for you.
 You can rent a student bike for €45 per semester, with maintenance and bike lock included.
 More information and reservation on their website.

-Special tickets for students under 26 years: Travel between two Belgian station with the Go Pass.
-With the Go Pass 1 you will pay 12 euros [6 euros per trip].
-With the Go Pass 10 you will pay 51 euros [5,10 euros per trip].
+Special tickets for students under 26 years: Travel between two Belgian stations with the Go Pass.
+With the Go Pass 1, you will pay 13,20 euros [6,60 euros per trip].
+With the Go Pass 10, you will pay 53 euros [5,30 euros per trip].

 Download the NMBS app to plan your trip and know from which platform your train is departing

 For international travelling, there are several options.
 Travel to neighbouring countries by plane, train, bus or car.

 The airport of Zaventem has a direct train connection with the Central Station or with a regular bus from the Schuman Station.
 The airport of Charleroi can be reached by train, but the shuttle bus from Brussels Midi is cheaper and faster.

 You can travel to cities like Amsterdam, Berlin and Paris by bus.
 Check out Ouibus, Megabus or Flixbus.
 With your ESNcard you will also get a discount on your Flixbus ticket.

 Another option to travel by car.
 Check out the website of Blablacar, you can find people that offer spots in their car.
 It’s a fun and cheap way of getting around.